kojodoc/kojodoc.github.io/tutorials/lessons-level2/oo-programming.md

 This activity has the following desired goals:
 * Learning about object oriented programming (**A, M**).
 * Going through the process of converting a regular structured program to an object oriented program (**A, M**).
+* Understanding the idea of Objects and Message-passing.
 * Understanding Abstraction, Encapsulation, Polymorphism, Inheritance, and Composition (**A, M**).
 * Using the above ideas to create a new class to fit into an existing program  (**M, T**).